General questions

 - How granular are modelling results in terms of regions and sectors?
 Where can I find the list of countries included in each region?

-Sectoral granularity also differs, but results are reported in a harmonized way for economic and energy sectors.
+Sectoral granularity also differs, but the results are reported in a harmonised way for economic and energy sectors.
+More details can be found in the Technical documentation (Module 1, section 3.2).

 - Is it possible to get a more granular breakdown of the model pathways, e.g. by country rather than by world regions?

-Key economic, energy and emissions variables have been downscaled to about 100 major countries.
+Key economic, energy and emissions variables have been downscaled to 184 countries.

-- Why are data missing for several countries in the NGFS scenarios (e.g. no BRA, JPN, MEX, RUS data from MESSAGEix-GLOBIOM)?
+- Why are data missing for certain countries in certain models?

-These countries are only represented explicitly in the GCAM model (and partly in the REMIND-MAgPIE model).
-For these countries, you have to rely on the downscaled model data.
+The regional resolution varies between models, so some countries are only represented explicitly in some model (see technical documentation).
+For these countries, users have to rely on the downscaled model data.

 Economics